Werner-Staeblein/Project-2-modified-resubmit/README.md

 - As a first time website visitor I want to receive instructions what the quiz is about
 - I want to easily and intuitively navigate through the quiz
-- I want to know where to start the quiz indicated by a start button
+- I want to know where to start the quiz indicated by a 'Start JS Quiz' button
-- I want to see the points achieved at the end of the quiz
-- I want want to know the number of questions already answered (progress indication/bar)
+- I want want to know the number of questions already answered (progress indication/bar) during the trivia round
+- I want to receive immediate feedback whether I have clicked an answer or not yet clicked and answer
+- I want to have the immediate feedback in the form of color, audio feedback if I wanto to, and feedaback whether I have correctly clicked an answer
+- I want to see the progress of correct and incorrect answers clicked during my trivia round
+- I want to see the points achieved at the end of the trivia round in addition to the progress tracking of correct and incorrect answers during the trivia round
 - I want to restart the quiz either while I am taking the quiz or at the end of the quiz (user control)
 - I want to see different questions each time that I am running the quiz for the app to be more entertaining
-- I want to see all trivia questions answered when I either have answered correctly (even if I guessed the answer) and all questions that I have answered incorrectly included the right answer thereto
+- I want to see all trivia questions including their respective answers at the end of a round.
+This is in addition to the immediate feedback provided during the trivia round where user feedback is already provided when an answer was chosen

 ### As a returning user